marcoalopez/GrainSizeTools/DOCS/_first_steps.md

 Miniconda: http://conda.pydata.org/miniconda.html

-Once Anaconda is installed, launch the Anaconda Navigator and you will see that you have installed at least two different scientific-oriented integrated development systems (IDEs) including **Spyder**, **Jupyter lab**, and **Jupyter notebook**.
+Once Anaconda is installed, launch the Anaconda Navigator and you will see that you have installed three different scientific-oriented integrated development systems (IDEs): **Spyder**, **JupyterLab**, and **Jupyter Notebook**.
 The GrainSizeTools documentation is written assuming that you will carry out the work in one of these IDEs (see next section).

 > 👉 Scope: The GrainSizeTools script is not designed to deal with microscopic images but to analyse and visualize grain size populations and estimate stresses via paleopiezometers. **It is therefore necessary to measure the grain diameters or the sectional areas/volumes of the grains in advance and store them in a txt/csv/excel file**.
 For this task, we highly encourage you to use the [*ImageJ*](http://rsbweb.nih.gov/ij/) application or one of their different flavours (see [here](http://fiji.sc/ImageJ)).
 ImageJ-type applications are public-domain image processing programs widely used for scientific research that runs on Windows, macOS, and Linux platforms.
 The documentation contains a quick tutorial on how to measure the areas of the grain profiles with ImageJ, see *Table of Contents*.
 The combined use of **ImageJ** and **GrainSizeTools script** is intended to ensure that all data processing steps are done through free and open-source programs/scripts that run under any operating system.
 If you are dealing with EBSD data instead, we encourage you to use the [MTEX toolbox](https://mtex-toolbox.github.io/) for grain reconstruction (a tutorial on this will be available soon).